taimurhassan/balanced_affinity/README.md

 ```

 ## Contact
-If you have any query, please feel free to contact us at: taimur.hassan@ku.ac.ae (Taimur Hassan) or 100059689@ku.ac.ae (Abdelfatah Ahmed).
+If you have any query, please feel free to contact us at: taimur.hassan@ku.ac.ae (Taimur Hassan), 100058254@ku.ac.ae (Divya Velayudhan) or 100059689@ku.ac.ae (Abdelfatah Ahmed).